akkartik/mu/subx/Readme.md

 appreciate hearing if it doesn't run.

 However, there are a few more binaries in the teensy/ directory.
-They are not guaranteed to be runnable by subx.
+They are not guaranteed to be runnable by `subx`.
 I'm not building general infrastructure here for all of the x86 ISA and ELF format.
 SubX is about programming with a small, regular subset of 32-bit x86: